 2. With the help of a spatula, we cover the entire Christmas log with the chocolate ganache.

-3. We will try to be careful when covering the lower part trying to do the best possible.
+3. We will try to be careful when covering the lower part trying to do it as best as possible.

-4. As you spread the ganache over the surface, it will solidify.
+4. As you have the ganache on the surface, it will solidify.
 If you wish, you can grate the surface with the help of a fork to give the trunk more texture.
 In my case I gave texture with the help of the spatula.

 De Buyer Baking Mat

-1. We put fresh currants, dill leaves and carrot stems (to simulate the leaves) on the trunk.
+1. We place on the trunk fresh currants, dill leaves and carrot stalks (to simulate the leaves).
 You can use rosemary if you wish.

-2. We can place some pineapple if we wish too and some golden sprinkles with Christmas motifs.
+2. We can place some pineapple if we wish as well and some golden sprinkles with Christmas motifs.

-3. We stick some candles on the surface and light them.
+3. We puncture some candles on the surface and light them.

 4. We serve.